Looking for the Best Collagen Supplement? What You Need to Know

 Other names for collagen peptide include “hydrolyzed collagen” and “collagen hydrolysate.”

 Marine collagen is derived from fish, as the name implies.
-It contains mostly Type I and III collagen and is a favorite go-to for those wanting healthy skin and nails.
+It contains mostly Type I and III collagen and is a favorite go-to for those wanting stronger nails and to reduce fine lines and wrinkles.

 The down-side of consuming marine collagen can be toxicity.
 Many marine collagen products are produced from fish waste products that would normally be thrown away.
 These include the bones, skin, innards, eyes, and other non-edible parts.